 While you can add multiple cards to Apple Pay, it’s required that you select the one you’d like to use for most of your purchases.

 The first card you add will serve as your default.
-However, if you’d like to change your default card, go to default card, and then select a new card.
+However, if you’d like to change your default card, go to "default card," then select a new card.
 You can also remove a credit or debit card connected with Apple Pay at any time.